sunandiyer/Nearest-Neighbor-Classifier/ReadMe.txt

 The function then finds the key that is associated with the maximum accuracy value.
 The function then finds the best k value for the given key.
 This is the best k value distance metric combination.
 The function then prints out the results.

-Program runs as described.
-When I run my program the k values vary a bit but generally stay the same.
-For the euclidean distance metric the best k value is generally 11 for the Breast Cancer Data set and 15 for the Synthetic Data Set.
-For the cityblock distance metric the best k value is either 7 or 9 for the Breast Cancer Data Set and either 15 or 13 for the Synthetic Data Set.
-For the cosine distance metric the best k value is either 11 or 13 for the Breast Cancer Data Set and 15 for the Synthetic Data Set.
-The best distance metric and k value combination always seems to be cityblock and k equals 7 for the Breast Cancer Data Set.
-For the Synthetic Data Set it sometimes is cityblock with a k value of 15 and occasionally is euclidean with a k value of 9.
-When I run the code, sometimes it takes about 4.5 minutes and other times it takes about 1.5 minutes.
-Below is a sample of the output produced by the main function:

-Best k values using euclidean distance metric
-     Breast Cancer Data Set: 11 with an accuracy of 0.9320943952802359 Synthetic Data Set: 15 with an accuracy of 0.8372333333333333 Best k values using cityblock distance metric
-     Breast Cancer Data Set: 7 with an accuracy of 0.9383102002794598 Synthetic Data Set: 15 with an accuracy of 0.8384 Best k values using cosine distance metric
-     Breast Cancer Data Set: 13 with an accuracy of 0.9254522589659987 Synthetic Data Set: 15 with an accuracy of 0.6978 Best metric for Breast Cancer is cityblock with a k value of 7 and an accuracy of 0.9383102002794598
-Best metric for Synthetic Data is cityblock with a k value of 15 and an accuracy of 0.8384